Small Talk (American game show): Three-player version

 If the main game ended in a three-way tie, all three contestants advanced to the bonus round.
 Each contestant chose a child randomly in the manner described above.
 When a child was selected, each contestant secretly predicted how the child responded to a question.
 The child's answer was then played back, after which the contestants' predictions were revealed.
 Incorrect predictions eliminated contestants from play, and the final player remaining won the entire $1,500.

+Reception

+In a mostly positive review, Joan Van Tassel of The Hollywood Reporter called the set "well-designed" and said Wil Shriner, the host, was "relaxed and funny, although his humor is a bit on the adult side for the presumably mixed kid-adult target audience".
+She thought that Small Talk "could have used some funnier moments or re-edited the ones they had in the can to provide a better comic flow".